-According to tradition, in 1471 Joseph Samakidis, who lived in the monastery of Panagia Kera by village Pilalimata left his monastery due to pirate raid.
-He moved to west, when suddenly his horse stopped still at the point where there were ruins of a small former hermitage and a spring.
+According to tradition, in 1471 Joseph Samakidis, who lived in the monastery of Panagia Kera by village Pilalimata left his monastery due to a pirate raid.
+He moved to the west when suddenly his horse stopped still at the point where there were ruins of a small former hermitage and a spring.
 Joseph perceived this as a divine sign and decided to build a monastery there.
 Indeed many of the cutters (stones) are believed to have originally belonged to the monastery of Panagia Kera.

-The feast of the monastery acquired great reputation and, thus, many cells were built, which are now used by the pilgrims.
+The feast of the monastery acquired a great reputation and, thus, many cells were built, which are now used by the pilgrims.
 Today the spring water is collected in a tank.